 The primary goal of Darby Dyar's research is to understand how hydrogen and oxygen are distributed throughout our solar system, particularly in terrestrial bodies such as the Earth, the Moon, Mars, and the parent bodies of meteorites.
-Dyar uses several different types of spectroscopy to study rocks that originated from 90- to 0-km depth in the Earth, as well as lunar rocks and Martian meteorite samples collected from Antarctica.
+Dyar uses Mössbauer, reflectance, Raman, synchrotron, and LIBS spectroscopies.
+She studies rocks from diverse localities on Earth from the deep oceans to Antarctica, as well as lunar rocks and meteorite samples.

 - "Dyar Talks to Republican about Life on Moon," Springfield Republican, January 21, 2014

 - "MHC's Dyar Talks to ABC 40 about NASA Work," Office of Communications, January 10, 2014

 - "Darby Dyar Heads for Outer Space—Virtually," Office of Communications, December 30, 2013